 - Causes vision to become cloudy or hazy.

-- Often starts gradually and, at first, causes barely noticeable vision changes.
+- Often starts gradually and, at first, causes barely noticeable changes in vision.

-- Most common cause of vision loss in people over age 40.
+- The most common cause of vision loss in people over age 40.

 Signs of cataracts